Managing a new baby and caring for a toddler or older children can be challenging.

 Breastfeed and change your baby in bed in the morning.

-When the baby is fed and content, it's easier to get dressed and help your other children get ready.
+When your baby is fed and content, it's easier to get dressed and help your other children get ready.

 Mealtimes

-Meal plans for 1 to 4 year olds
+Sample meal plans for children age 1 to 4

 Getting outside